A wonderful project posted to crowdspring recently has got me thinking lately about the role of sustainability in the context of small businesses.

-The results are incredibly creative and the ideas are wonderful.
-If all of the consumer packaged goods manufacturers around the world took their own look and redesigned their own packaging, we would see smaller landfills, a decreasing rate of climate change, an increase in recyclables, and a healthier planet.
+The results are incredibly creative, and the ideas are wonderful.
+If all of the consumer packaged goods manufacturers worldwide took their own look and redesigned their own packaging, we would see smaller landfills, a decreasing rate of climate change, an increase in recyclables, and a healthier planet.

-Let me tell you that the answer is simple and, if every one of the millions of small businesses around the world took these simple steps, the global results would be significant:
+Let me tell you that the answer is simple and, if every one of the millions of small businesses around the world took these simple steps, the global results would be significant.

 3. Turn down the heat and turn off the lights.
 That little box on the office wall controls the temperature in your office, store, warehouse, or plant.
-By adjusting it one degree higher when the weather is warm or one degree lower when the weather is cold, you can make a meaningful dent in out collective use of energy.
-Not to mention that many thermostats today are ‘smart’ devices that allow you to schedule when the heat comes on or the a/c goes off; why not turn it waaaay down when nobody is at work, and set it to turn on just before the first person arrives?
+By adjusting it one degree higher when the weather is warm or one degree lower when the weather is cold, you can make a meaningful dent in our collective use of energy.
+Not to mention that many thermostats today are ‘smart’ devices that allow you to schedule when the heat comes on, or the a/c goes off; why not turn it way down when nobody is at work, and set it to turn on just before the first person arrives?
 Once you’ve done that, take a little walk around and turn off any lights in rooms or offices where nobody is working.
 Really, it’s OK if those places stay dark.
 Better yet, look into installing motion detector switches in places like bathrooms, so the lights will turn off automatically when the room is unoccupied.

 4. Take a look at your own products.
 Maybe the Iggesund project can provide you some inspiration to find ways to improve your packaging, or streamline your shipping/receiving, or reduce your waste.
-If each and every one of us could do a redesign of a plastic package, or stop using plastic grocery bags, or consolidate our shipping processes, or reduce our dependance on paper-based-post-office-delivered marketing materials, we could make a serious dent in many of the environmental issues we all face.
+If every one of us could do a redesign of a plastic package, or stop using plastic grocery bags, or consolidate our shipping processes, or reduce our dependence on paper-based-post-office-delivered marketing materials, we could make a serious dent in many of the environmental issues we all face.